jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 // define some store with type of `List<T>` val storedInterests = storeOf(Interest.values().toList())

-// somewhere inside any `RenderContext` declare the container for the whole list ul {
+render {
+    ul {
         // for every value of store's interest list, the provided `content` expression is executed storedInterests.data.renderEach { interest -> // the current applied value of the data flow
             // just declare the UI for one item li {
                 +interest.toString()
+            }
         }
     }
 }